 Current Pritzker School of Medicine students interested in applying for the joint MBA degree should make an appointment with Dr. Jim Woodruff, Associate Dean of Students.
 Prospective students interested in exploring the MD/MBA degree should contact the Pritzker Admissions Office.

 Course of Study

-MD/MBA students at the University of Chicago typically complete the first two years of medical school before taking a year long leave of absence to pursue full-time coursework at Chicago Booth.
-Following the year of full-time MBA work, students return to the medical school for their clinical clerkship year.
-During their fourth and final year of the MD degree, MD/MBA students take electives in both the Pritzker School of Medicine and Chicago Booth.
+MD/MBA students at the University of Chicago typically complete the first two years of medical school before applying to the Booth School of Business (application is submitted during the third year clerkships).
+If accepted, the student takes a yearlong leave of absence after third year to pursue full-time coursework at Chicago Booth.
+Following the year of full-time MBA work, students return to the medical school for their fourth year of medical school.
+During that final year of the MD degree, MD/MBA students take electives in both the Pritzker School of Medicine and Chicago Booth.
 Typical MD/MBA students complete both degrees in 5-6 years.

 Students who pursue the MD/MBA may participate in the Graduate Program in Health Administration and Policy (GPHAP).
 This program allows students to earn a Certificate in Health Administration and Policy while earning a master's degree at Chicago Booth, the Harris School of Public Policy Studies and the School of Social Service Administration.

 The Pritzker School of Medicine has some limited funds to support business school tuition for MD/MBA students.
 For additional information, please email the Financial Aid Office regarding the Steve Weiner Fellowship.

 Past graduates of the MD/MBA program have used their business training to become leaders of major health care organizations such as physician practices, hospitals, or insurance and pharmaceutical companies.